My 10-year-old Labrador retriever suddenly stopped wagging his tail. It was really droopy, and my veterinarian says he has limber tail. What is that?

 - broken wag

-Working dogs and active hunting dogs seem to be at greatest risk for developing this condition, but it can happen to any breed -- to any dog with a tail!
+Working dogs and active hunting dogs seem to be at greatest risk for developing this condition, but it can happen to any breed.

 Is this a true medical condition?

 Yes.
-Acute caudal myopathy typically results from overuse of the tail, causing trauma to the bony vertebrae of the tail or the surrounding muscles and ligaments.
-Possible scenarios leading to limber tail include hard/vigorous play within the previous 24 hours, swimming in cold water, or active hunting within the past few days.
+Acute caudal myopathy typically results from overuse of the tail, causing a strain or sprain of the muscle groups used for tail wagging.
+Possible scenarios leading to limber tail include hard/vigorous play within the previous 24 hours, prolonged swimming, or active hunting within the past few days.
 Your dog may act fine immediately following activity but will wake up in pain the next day.
 The key risk factors appear to be overexertion and/or exposure to very cold water or cold weather.